-- а to keep company accounts which can be examined by the certification body as necessary for the inspection; - b to store products which are not subject to this Ordinance separately; - to take all measures necessary to identify batches of goods and to prevent c. confusion with products which have not been produced in accordance with this Ordinance: - d to carry out production operations in a closed sequence and separated in time or space from similar production operations for products which are not subject to this Ordinance;
+- c. to take all measures necessary to identify batches of goods and to prevent confusion with products which have not been produced in accordance with this Ordinance: - to carry out production operations in a closed sequence and separated in time d. or space from similar production operations for products which are not subiect to this Ordinance: - to grant certification body inspectors access to all production areas, to allow them to see company accounts, relevant documentation and import certificates and to provide them with all information necessary for inspection purposes.